Rancho El Pinole: History

 Martínez did not move his family to the rancho until 1836, living until that time at the Pueblo of San José.
 To fulfill the requirements upon which grants were made by the government, he proceeded to build a home and other homes of adobe in the valley of Pinole about two and half miles from San Pablo Bay.
-Martinez occupied and cultivated a large portion of the land, and set out a vineyard and fruit orchards.
-Ygnacio Martinez died in 1848, and his eleven children inherited his property.
-Ygnacio Martinez’s daughter, Maria A. Martinez, was married to William A. Richardson.
-Martinez's daughter Susana, was married to Colonel William M. Smith.
+Martinez occupied and cultivated a large portion of the land, including setting up a vineyard and fruit orchards.

+When Martinez died in 1848, his eleven children inherited his property.
+His daughter, Maria A. Martinez, was married to William A. Richardson.
+Martinez's daughter, Susana, was married to Colonel William M. Smith.

-With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
-As required by the Land Act of 1851, a claim was filed with the Public Land Commission in 1852, and the grant was patented to María Antonia Martínez de Richardson et al. in 1868.
+Following the Mexican-American War and the cession of California to the United States, the 1848 Treaty of Guadalupe Hidalgo provided that the existing Mexican land grants would be honored by the United States.
+Grantees were required to file claims for their properties under the Land Act of 1851.
+The Martinez descendants did so with the Public Land Commission in 1852, and the grant was patented to María Antonia Martínez de Richardson et al. in 1868.